Understanding Scrum Team in an Agile Environment

 How does a Scrum Team operate?

-Scrum teams are self-organizing and work with minimal oversight.
+Scrum usually works as self-organizing teams and work with minimal oversight.
 There are few norms and rules that every Scrum Team decides and adheres to.
 The team decides the tools it’s going to choose for the project and the schedule for daily Scrum meetings.
 They also agree on the ‘Definition of Done’ (DoD) before starting the project to leave out any confusion and allow everyone to have a clear idea of how the final product must look like.

 The Product Owner controls the final shape of the project and owns the way the product will look like upon completion.
 The product owner will determine what features the product will have and the rest of the team incorporates them in the final version.